ekanpycoderx/OpenCV-Project/README.md

-# OpenCV-Basics
+# OpenCV-Project

-This project is made just to lean the basics of opencv-python and has all tutorials listed from main.py to main(x).py and so on
+This project is made just to lean the basics of opencv-python and has all tutorials listed with their example names and so on.
-Currently it is in devlopement so many files are not available ⚠️⚠️

 ## Contribution